MSc: 12 months full time; up to 48 months part time

 Students complete taught modules, followed by a research dissertation project.
 Dissertation projects may be carried out in our own well-equipped laboratories, in UK field sites, in industry or overseas.

-Applicants whose first language is not English normally require IELTS 6.5, with a minimum of 6.0 in each category, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with a minimum of 6.0 in each sub-section), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.